Introducing the Honda City to Alexa.

 Designing the VUI

-Designing for a product that was to transcend the limits of our devices and be implemented in automobiles was an exciting experience.
-While I’d worked on VUIs before, a project of this scale and quality helped me hone by content writing and understand user contexts in real world, non-digital settings.
+Designing for a product at this level of scale, that went beyond our screens and was implemented in cars was an exciting experience.
+While I’d worked on VUIs before, a project of this size and quality helped me hone my, VUI and UX writing skills, and understand user contexts in real world, non-digital settings.